lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 The comparison app loads the two PCA plots side-by-side.
 Only common proteins between the two data sets are displayed.
-As per the main application proteins can be searched, identified and highlighted on both PCA plots and in the dedicated profiles tab.
+As per the main application, proteins can be searched, identified and highlighted on both PCA plots and in the dedicated profiles tab.
 One key feature of the compare application is the ability to re-map the second dataset onto the PCA data space of the first (reference) data set (see `?pRolocVis` and the argument `remap = TRUE`).
 Using the first dataset as the reference